To compile all of the contract sources within the

 >=0.4.22 and Vyper version

-null, Brownie looks at the version pragma of each contract and uses the latest matching compiler version that has been installed.
+When the compiler version is not explicitly declared, Brownie looks at the version pragma of each contract and uses the latest matching compiler version that has been installed.
 If no matching version is found, the most recent release is installed.

 Setting the version via pragma allows you to use multiple versions in a single project.
 When doing so, you may encounter compiler errors when a contract imports another contract that is meant to compile on a higher version.
 A good practice in this situation is to import interfaces rather than actual contracts, and set all interface pragmas as